modal-labs/gpu-glossary/gpu-glossary/perf.md

 returns incorrect results, then the application has failed.
 Performance is often ignored.

-When programming GPUs, correctness is often poorly-defined.
+When programming GPUs, correctness is typically poorly-defined.
 "Correct" outputs are defined only up to some number of significant bits or only for some underdetermined subset of "well-behaved" inputs.
 And correctness is at best necessary but not sufficient.
 If the programmers of the application cannot achieve superior performance (per second, per dollar, or per Watt), then the